aunshx/react-window-size-hook/README.md

 # React Window Size Simple

-A very simple react hook which generates the browsers height and width whenever it is changed or id ideal.
+A very simple react hook which generates the browsers height and width whether or not it is changed.
-Useful for making websites responsive.
+Useful for making websites responsive or triggering events based on size of browser.

 Example: